lightPlugins/Vaulty/README.md

         if(rspVaulty != null) {
         vaultyEcon = rspVaulty.getProvider();
         return;
+        } else {
+            // There is no economy plugin currently installed that supports Vaulty.
+            // You should ask the developer if they can add Vaulty methods to their plugin.
         }

         // This is the old method you're accustomed to for accessing the Vault API, as you've been doing in the past years.